hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Bootnodes.md

     Bootnodes and static nodes are parallel methods for finding peers.
 Depending on your use case, you can use only bootnodes, only static nodes, or both bootnodes and statics nodes.
-For example, you run multiple nodes on MainNet (discovery using bootnodes), but want to ensure your nodes are always connected (using static nodes).
+For example, you run multiple nodes on Mainnet (discovery using bootnodes), but want to ensure your nodes are always connected (using static nodes).

     To find peers, configure one or more bootnodes as described below.
 To configure a specific set of peer connections, use [static nodes](Static-Nodes.md).

-## MainNet and public testnets
+## Mainnet and public testnets

-For MainNet and the Rinkeby, Ropsten, and Görli testnets, Hyperledger Besu has an internal list of enode URLs and uses this list automatically when you specify the [`--network`](../../Reference/CLI/CLI-Syntax.md#network) option.
+For Mainnet and the Rinkeby, Ropsten, and Görli testnets, Hyperledger Besu has an internal list of enode URLs and uses this list automatically when you specify the [`--network`](../../Reference/CLI/CLI-Syntax.md#network) option.